-Even though the number of reported distracted driving fatalities in Missouri has declined from 2015 to 2019, there was an 11% increase from 2019 to 2020.
+Even though the number of reported distracted driving fatalities in Missouri have mostly declined since 2015, progress has leveled off in recent years.
 Much work remains to be done in this area.
 A recent survey of Missourians indicated distracted driving is the most commonly observed risky behavior on Missouri roadways, a scenario many encounter on a daily basis.